awsdocs/amazon-workspaces-user-guide/doc_source/client_troubleshooting.md

 The WorkSpaces client applications rely on access to resources in the AWS Cloud, and require a connection that provides at least 1 Mbps download bandwidth\.
 If your device has an intermittent connection to the network, the WorkSpaces client application might report an issue with the network\.

-Workspaces enforces the use of digital certificates issued by Amazon Trust Services, as of May 2018\.
-Amazon Trust Services is already a trusted Root certificate authority \(CA\) on the operating systems that are supported by Workspaces\.
+WorkSpaces enforces the use of digital certificates issued by Amazon Trust Services, as of May 2018\.
+Amazon Trust Services is already a trusted Root certificate authority \(CA\) on the operating systems that are supported by WorkSpaces\.
 If the Root CA list for your operating system is not up to date, your device cannot connect to WorkSpaces and the client gives a network error\.

 **To recognize connection issues due to certificate failures**
 + PCoIP zero clients — The following error message is displayed: